drummondlab/drummondlab.github.io/notes.md

 ## Layout

 I'm inspired by [Trevor Bedford]'s clean, functional [site][1].
-I intend to copy it---presumably part of Trevor's intent---and here make a note by way of crediting him.
+I intend to copy it---part of Trevor's intent---and here make a note by way of crediting him.
+You're welcome to borrow / repurpose code to build your own site, but I would very much appreciate attribution and a link back to bedford.io from your about page.

 * Home
 	* Research